Feminist Research Seminar

 Junior and senior tenure-track faculty from the University of Michigan and other institutions are eligible to apply to be seminar organizers.

-To apply to be an organizer, please complete the form below.
-You will also need to attach a single PDF file with the following information:
+To apply to be an organizer, you'll complete an online application via our InfoReady Portal once the call for proposals is open.
+You will also need to include the following information:

 - a two-to-three page narrative on the topic, format and seminar goals